Nominations should address the stated criteria for the award. (You will be asked a series of prompts on the nomination form based upon the criteria).

 The committee will review all eligible nominations prior to any announcements.

 Please be sure to write your responses in a way that describes the faculty member being nominated as well as the nature of his/her/their accomplishments and indicators of excellence and achievement.
-When you are ready to submit your nomination, please begin by clicking on the box "Submit Distinguished Teaching Award Nomination" below.

 After the nomination deadline, submissions will be reviewed for eligibility.
 Eligibility will be based upon whether the nomination sufficiently addresses the criteria for the award and if the nominee meets the eligibility requirements.